RaffaeleSgarro/vaadin-autocomplete/README.md

 After making changes to the addon, you may want to

+    # In the "autocomplete" project
     mvn clean install

-And to see the result:
+And to see the result in the provided UI:

+    # In the "demo" project
     # If widgetset needs to be recompiled
     mvn clean package
     mvn jetty:run